 In his review of Angela Dufresne's solo exhibition Long and Short Shots for Two Coats of Paint, Andrew Woolbright writes that Dufresne’s “dazzling and spectral” paintings “pose new paths forward from John Currin and Lisa Yuskavage’s discourse on figural strategies.”
 To read the full article, please visit the publication’s website.

 Work by Angela Dufresne will be featured in the group exhibition Omniscient at the Leslie-Lohman Museum of Art in New York, NY from June 18, 2021 - January 2, 2022.
 The show will examine intersections between queer identity and contemporary digital image culture through three major themes: popular culture as queer iconography, images in the public sphere and mass media, and representation beyond the body.
 For more information, please visit the Leslie-Lohman website.

-Paintings by Angela Dufresne will be featured in Visionary New England, on view at deCordova Sculpture Park and Museum in Lincoln, MA, from April 24 - September 13, 2020.
+Paintings by Angela Dufresne are featured in Visionary New England, on view at deCordova Sculpture Park and Museum in Lincoln, MA, from April 24 - September 13, 2020.
 Visionary New England draws on the region’s longstanding history of visionary and spiritual social practices to offer a vision for future harmony between humanity and the natural world.
 Other featured artists include Caleb Charland, Anna Craycroft, Josephine Halvorson and Kim Weston.
 For more information, please visit the deCordova website.